 Sometimes being cooped up in your house for too long can leave you restless and easily distracted.
 Get out of your house and bring your work with you; sometimes a change of scenery can be refreshing.

-13. Consider investing in noise-cancelling headphones.
+13. Consider investing in noise-canceling headphones.

 Photo by Flickr user Digitpedia Com.